Lowry

 L.S.
 Lowry's desire to be considered a serious artist led him to keep his professional and artistic life completely separate and it was not

+disclosed until after Lowry's death that he had worked for most of his life.
+In his preface to the 1976 Royal Academy Memorial exhibition, Sir Hugh Casson referred to L S Lowry as one of the great English painters of this century.
 An individual mid 20th century artist with a unique style,the work of Lowry spans the first half of the twentieth century recording with sensitivity and with his own personal view of the people and architecture of the industrial north.His painting depicted the mysterious unpopulated, brooding landscapes, and later urban landscapes as he chose individuals around him as subjects for his painting.
 His early training was at the Municipal College of Art, Manchester, where he was taught by the French artist Adolphe Valette who introduced him to Impressionism and of whom Lowry said I owe so much to him for it was he who first showed me good drawings by the great masters, he gave me the feeling that life drawing was a very wonderful thing.

 Lowry was, however, unaffected by impressionist technique of Valette and continued to develop a more realistic approach to his art.